caporaso-lab/genome-sampler/docs/tutorial.md

 [q2-alignment](https://docs.qiime2.org/2020.2/plugins/available/alignment/)
 and
 [q2-phylogeny](https://docs.qiime2.org/2020.2/plugins/available/phylogeny/)
-plugins (which are not installed by default with genome-sampler).
-Building high quality trees is not the focus of QIIME 2, but it can help you to generate and visualize initial alignments and trees.
+plugins.
+QIIME 2 is not designed for high-accuracy phylogenetic analysis, but it can help you to generate and visualize initial alignments and trees.

-These steps would take the `sequences.qza` file as input, so you could postpone or skip the export step that you ran above.
+These steps would take the `sequences.qza` file as input, so if you're interested in using these you could postpone or skip the export step that you ran above.

 If you'd like to learn more about this, refer to {ref}`downstream`.